Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Finite-temperature updated-Lagrangian quasicontinuum framework based on GPP atoms

 \subsection{Thermal effects on nanoindentation of copper}

-Finally, we apply the discussed thermomechanical transport model to the case of nanoindentation into a Cu single-crystal.
-While the problem is well studied in 2D using finite-temperature QC implementations~\citep{tadmor2013finite}, only few QC studies exist studying the finite-temperature effects in 3D. \citet{kulkarni2007coarse} studied the nanoindentation of a $32\times 32\times 32$ unit cell FCC nearest-neighbour Lennard-Jones crystal, using the Wentzel-Kramers-Brillouin (WKB) approximation, which captures the thermomechanical coupling at comparably low temperature only.
-We here perform nanoindentation simulations of a Cu cube of $0.077$~$\mu$m side length (approximately 215$\times$215$\times$215 unit cells, see Figure~\ref{fig: QC_nanoindentation_mesh}), modeled by the EAM potential of~\citet{dai2006extended}, underneath a $5$~nm spherical indenter modeled using the indenter potential of~\citet{kelchner1998dislocation} with a force constant of $1000$~eV/\AA$^3$ and a maximum displacement of $1.26$~nm or approximately $3.5$~times the lattice parameter at $0~$K. The crystal consists of approximately 50 million atoms, represented in the QC framework by approximately 0.2~million repatoms.
-The top surface is modeled as a free boundary, while all other boundaries suppress wall-normal displacements, allowing only in-plane motion.
+Finally, we apply the thermomechanical transport model to the case of nanoindentation into a Cu single-crystal.
+While the problem is well studied in 2D using finite-temperature QC implementations~\citep{tadmor2013finite}, only few QC studies exist that study finite-temperature effects in 3D. \citet{kulkarni2007coarse} studied nanoindentation of a $32\times 32\times 32$ unit cell FCC nearest-neighbor Lennard-Jones crystal, using the Wentzel-Kramers-Brillouin (WKB) approximation, which captures the thermomechanical coupling at comparably low temperature only.
+We here perform nanoindentation simulations of a Cu cube of $0.077$~$\mu$m side length (approximately $215\times215\times215$ unit cells, see Figure~\ref{fig: QC_nanoindentation_mesh}), modeled by the EAM potential of~\citet{dai2006extended}, underneath a $5$~nm spherical indenter modeled using the indenter potential of~\citet{kelchner1998dislocation} with a force constant of $1000$~eV/\AA$^3$ and a maximum displacement of $1.26$~nm or approximately $3.5$~times the lattice parameter at $0~$K. The crystal consists of approximately 50 million atoms, represented in the QC framework by approximately 0.2~million repatoms.
+The top surface is modeled as a free \Revision{surface}, while all other boundaries suppress wall-normal displacements, allowing only in-plane motion.
 Below, we discuss the results for isothermal deformation at $T=0~\mathrm{K},~300~\mathrm{K},~600~\mathrm{K}$ and for quasistatic adiabatic deformation, the latter being initially at $T=300~\mathrm{K}$.
+Figure~\ref{fig: FvsIndenter} shows the variation of the total force on the spherical indenter vs.\ indentation depth for both isothermal and quasistatic adiabatic conditions.
+The force increases nonlinearly with indentation depth, showing the typical Hertzian-type initial elastic section.
+With increasing indentation depth, atoms underneath the indenter generate dislocations and stacking faults, overall creating a complex microstructure \Revision{consisting of prismatic dislocation loops (PDLs), as also observed by~\citet{ponga2015finite} in nano-void growth in Cu.
+These PDLs are created in the $\{111\}$ slip planes of the crystal}, as shown in Figure~\ref{fig: microstructureIsothermal}.
+At the first dislocation activation, the indenter force drops after reaching a critical force.
+This critical force decreases with increasing temperature, indicating plastic softening.
+The dislocations move towards the boundaries of the atomistic region, gliding in the crystallographic planes of the $(111)$-family, giving way to stacking faults in those planes.
+As shown in Figure~\ref{fig: microstructureIsothermal}, while the initial dislocations maintain their structure, the stacking fault structure changes significantly at the same indentation depth as temperature increases.